Your Social Security Number

 The Social Security Administration (SSA) is a U.S. government institution that maintains a benefits program for injured, disabled, or retired people.
 The money for this program is obtained through withholdings from employees’ pay and from employers’ contributions.
 The Social Security Administration issues a Social Security Number by which to mark people in the Social Security system.
 This number also serves as a major identification number for U.S. citizens, permanent residents (“green card” holders), and legal non-immigrants in the U.S.

 As international students who will be pursuing your studies in the U.S. for a certain period of time, you are advised to obtain a Social Security Number (SSN) if you have found and received authorization for on-campus employment.
 When you come to FIU, you may have been given a 7-digit Panther ID number.
 This is not your SSN but just a university identification number that can only be used for university purposes such as registration.
 A social security number can be granted ONLY by the social security administration office of your residential area.

 Once you have an on-campus job, get a detailed letter from your employer (see sample).
 Once you have this letter, follow the instructions on the On Campus Employment page of our website.
 Once the process is completed (in 5-7 business days), you will get a letter that you will have to take along with your valid passport, FIU I-20 or DS-2019, I-94 (white card) and a completed SSN application form to a Social Security Administration (SSA) Office.

 REMEMBER: A Social Security Card is issued ONLY if

-- you have authorized employment/graduate assistanceship
+- you have authorized employment on campus or through CPT (required internship)/graduate assistanceship

 - your SEVIS RECORD is ACTIVE